Advancing Safe Mechanical Ventilation Using Offline RL With Hybrid Actions and Clinically Aligned Rewards: Action bins

 \section{Action bins}

-The bins in Table \ref{table:action_bins} have been defined by clinicians for action discretization based on clinical experience and practical use.
+The bins in \cref{table:action_bins} were defined through a Delphi-like process involving a panel of clinical experts from the United States, Europe, and Australia.
+Thresholds were determined based on clinical guidelines, published studies, and observed practice ranges.
+The selected values balance clinical resolution with device limitations and safety considerations, consistent with prior literature, e.g. \cite{Grasselli2023}.
 Bin thresholds were defined as left-inclusive.
-For the ventilation mode dependent actions Driving Pressure and PEEP, the last bin it is not available in the given mode.
+For the ventilation mode-dependent actions \textit{Driving Pressure} and \textit{PEEP}, the final bin "n.a" indicates that the setting is not controllable in that mode.